 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Micropenis is a medical term for a small but normally structured penis.
-Hormonal or genetic factors can cause this condition.
-Healthcare providers often note the condition during the newborn to early childhood period.
+A micropenis is a medical term for a small but normally structured penis.
+Something that affects your hormones or genes can cause this condition.
+Healthcare providers often diagnose it during the newborn to early childhood period.

 Advertisement